isabelarvelo/MASCOT-v1/README.md

 ### Motivation

-Effective classroom management is crucial for fostering student engagement and academic success, especially in inclusive classrooms with diverse learning and behavioral needs.
-Many teachers face challenges in consistently applying evidence-based practices due to resource constraints and the complexity of classroom dynamics.
+Effective classroom management is crucial for fostering student engagement and academic success.
+Many teachers face challenges in consistently applying evidence-based practices due to resource constraints and the complex classroom dynamics.
 The tool we are building aims to provide teachers with real-time, individualized feedback to overcome the limitations of traditional, labor-intensive observation methods.

 ### Classroom Observation Codes